nukomeet/handbook/code/style.md

 ### Keep thing simple

 If you _think_ that client would like to have some feature that (s)he doesn't specified then, belive me, they dont need it at all.
 Don't overcomplicate codebase just in sake of imaginary features.
-Keep things as simple as possible
+Keep things as simple as possible, but keep in mind that this must be replaceable.